purplemonkeymad/SecSecSantaBackend/API.md

 Required Keys:

 * `code`: Join code for the group that you want to retrieve summary info for.
 * `session`: Session id that identifies this session (the current device.)
-The owner of this session will be used as the target account to get groups for.
+The owner of this session will be used as the owner of the group to get a summary for.
 * `secret`: The stored secret first created during the verify stage.

 Result: